 If you DO have two pilots with sensor-type skills, feel free to go nuts with your commander's skills.
 Getting to piloting 6 ASAP is advisable because that +1 hit defense is a not insignificant boost to your survivability.
 Your commander is also the only pilot who can kinda get away with low Guts, but that's going to suck regardless.
 There's something to be said for running high Gunnery, especially if you have extra Commander XP and you rolled a good Heavy Metal crate, so consider waiting to make your skill/stat choices until you know the full extent of your 'Mech list.

 Advance time.
 On the second day, you will receive an invite to BTA Live Fire exercises.
 If this is your absolute first time through, go through them.
 If this is your Nth time through having gotten stomped all thorough-like consider going through them.

-Day three brings your Ancestral 'Mech if you chose one.
-You're almost ready to kick a 'mech in the crotch!
+Day three brings your Ancestral 'Mech if you chose that background.
+You're almost ready to kick a 'Mech in the crotch!